lheydel/manguru-back/README.md

 > **Note** - This script is currently only available on Windows, but it will enventually be adapted for Linux environments if necessary.

 You can find the script at the root of the project under the name of `test.bat`.
-It deploys the prisma test instance, runs the tests and stops prisma.
+It deploys the prisma test instance, runs the tests and stops prisma, then redeploy your dev instance so that you don't have to do anything beside running this whenever you want to run your tests.

 To run it, go to the root of the project and call :
 ```